primaryagent/MediumPitch/BTC-Now-Medium-Pitch.md

 **GP Carried Interest:**

 - **Carry structure:** GP earns 50% of returns ABOVE 10% hurdle
-- **High-water mark:** GP only earns carry on returns exceeding previous peak performance—protects LPs from paying carry twice on recovery of prior losses
+- **High-water mark plus hurdle:** GP only earns carry on returns exceeding both the 10% hurdle AND previous peak performance—protects LPs from paying carry twice on recovery of prior losses
 - **Example:** Returns dip then recover → GP doesn't earn carry on the recovery portion, only on new highs above prior peak

 **Economic Example:** $150M generates $20M annually (13.3% gross):